stu-code/sas-viya-workbench-demos/government/sdg-anonymity-evaluation/README.md

 ### Synthetic Data

 This notebook does not generate the synthetic data from the dataset mentioned.
-It can be generated, using other methods such as this [SDM Notebook](https://github.com/sassoftware/sas-viya-workbench-demos/tree/main/government/census-synthetic-data-generation), or services like SAS DataMaker.
+It can be generated, using other methods such as this [SDM Notebook](/government/census-synthetic-data-generation/python/GMM_Adult_Census_Income_Data_Workbench.ipynb), or services like SAS Data Maker.

 The notebook will contain comments on where to enter the file path to the synthetic data.